microsoft/pxt-arcade/docs/test/skillmap/racer/racer3.md

 ---

-- :paint brush: Click the empty grey square to choose a truck animation from **My Assets**.
+- :paint brush: Click the empty animation image square to choose a truck animation from **My Assets**.

-- :mouse pointer: When the truck is selected, the interval should fill automatically, but you can replace it with a larger number if you want the animation to run more slowly.

 #### ~ tutorialhint